BrianInGermany/mainandwine/corona_rules.md

 ## Gastronomy
 - Inside: 2G and mask required until seated.
-- Inside and outside: distance and hygience concept required.
+- Inside and outside: distance and hygiene concept required.

 ## Clubs / Disco
 - Inside: entry only for vaccinated and recovered people with current test (2G plus), contact tracing and hygiene concept required.